And this isn’t only about earning more than you spend.

 Yet, to succeed in this niche, you should aim to build a sustainable edtech startup business model.

 And this is only possible if people actually want the thing that you’re trying to build.

-So, here’s a simple checklist you can use to gauge the viability of your education business idea.
-We also wrote an article about the pitfalls waiting for edtech entrepreneurs.
+So, here’s a simple checklist you can use to gauge the viability of the business model for education startups.
+We also wrote a guide on how to start your own edtech company.
 Check it out too.

 And if you need a team of experts to implement your idea, you can always drop us a line.